 Climate risk could also be a component of the overall corporate credit risk; therefore, credit rating agencies (CRAs) should include it in their risk assessment, with credit ratings also reflecting climate risk.
-Rating agencies are increasingly aware of the need to incorporate the risks and opportunities associated with environmental and climate (E&C) factors into their corporate credit ratings.10 However, our results suggest that credit ratings do not reflect all the information related to physical climate risk, confirming that CRAs are conservative in adjusting their ratings (Altman and Rijken 2004).11 In all our tests, we control for credit ratings and find that the physical climate risk grades provide additional information that is not already embedded in credit ratings.
+Rating agencies are increasingly aware of the need to incorporate the risks and opportunities associated with environmental and climate factors into their corporate credit ratings.4 However, our results suggest that credit ratings do not reflect all the information related to physical climate risk.
+In all our tests, we control for credit ratings and find that the physical climate risk grades provide additional information that is not already embedded in credit ratings.
 We also find that our measures of climate risk do not impact credit ratings when controlling for the usual determinants of credit ratings.
-Recently, major CRAs have acquired extrafinancial rating agencies, which leads to the reinforcement of their expertise in climate risk rating and could result in better recognition of climate risk in the future.12
+Recently, major CRAs have acquired extrafinancial rating agencies, acknowledging the need to strengthen their expertise in climate risk rating, which could result in better recognition of climate risk in the future.5

 Our tests include several variables to control for other characteristics (size, tangible assets, profitability) that might affect leverage.
 However, if firms have a discontinuity in characteristics around the 2015 Paris Agreement, these characteristics may be driving our results that leverage decreases for high climate risk firms after 2015.
 For example, oil prices fell by more than 50% between 2014 and 2016.
-The strong decrease in oil prices may reduce
+The strong decrease in oil prices may reduce the debt capacity of firms highly exposed to variations in oil prices.
+If climate risk is also high for these firms, oil prices could be an alternative explanation for our results.
+To account for firms' differentiated exposure to oil price changes, we include oil betas, calculated similarly to Ilhan et al. (2021), in all our regressions.
+We also include an interaction